perladvent/perldotcom/content/article/_pub_2004_12_09_epayment.md

 {
-   "categories" : "community",
+   "slug" : "/pub/2004/12/09/epayment.html",
-   "title" : "The Evolution of ePayment Services at UB", "authors" : [
+   "description" : " In the summer of 2001, the State University of New York at Buffalo (UB) hired a new Provost.
+She surveyed various school services and came up with a short list of must-do projects.
+Given the level of competition in...", "authors" : [
       "jim-brandt"
    ],
-   "thumbnail" : "/images/_pub_2004_12_09_epayment/111-success.gif",
-   "image" : null,
+   "draft" : null,
    "date" : "2004-12-09T00:00:00-08:00",
-   "description" : " In the summer of 2001, the State University of New York at Buffalo (UB) hired a new Provost.
-She surveyed various school services and came up with a short list of must-do projects.
-Given the level of competition in...", "draft" : null,
+   "categories" : "community",
+   "title" : "The Evolution of ePayment Services at UB", "image" : null,
    "tags" : [
       "inline-java",
       "perl-billing",